rmsk2/moreorless/readme.md

 - Pressing `Foenix+m` sets a mark which determines the start position of copy and paste operations.
 That a mark is set is visualized by an `M` in the top right corner of the screen.
 As soon as the document is changed the mark is invalidated and the `M` disappears
-- Pressing `Foenix+c` copies all the lines between the current line and the marked line into the clipboard
+- Pressing `Foenix+c` copies all the lines between the marked line and the current line into the clipboard
+- Pressing `Foenix+x` copies all the lines between the marked line and the current line into the clipboard and deletes them from the document
+- Pressunf `Foenix+v` inserts the current clipboard contents (full lines only) into the document starting at the current cursor position
-- Pressing `Alt+c` clears the clipboard
+- Pressing `Alt+k` clears the clipboard and frees the associated memory
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 `Moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
 The default